Mark-Seaman/Shrinking-World-Pubs/sweng/Pub/m1/Lesson_2.md

-# Responsibilities in a Software Development Project
+# Lesson 2 - Responsibilities in a Software Development Project

 In a software development project, there are several key roles that are essential for success.
 Each role has its own set of responsibilities and contributes to different stages of the project.
 In